88-degrees/Book-of-Changes/appendix01s2.md

 1. Žhui indicates (the condition of union, or) being collected.
 We have in it (the symbol of) docile obedience going on to (what is expressed by that of) satisfaction.
 There is the strong line in the central place, and rightly responded to.
 Hence comes the (idea of) union.

+2. 'The king will repair to his ancestral temple:' --

+###### p.
+251

-2. 'The king will repair to his ancestral temple:' -- with the utmost filial piety he presents his offerings (to the spirits of his ancestors).
+with the utmost filial piety he presents his offerings (to the spirits of his ancestors).

-'It will be advantageous to meet the great man, and there will then be prosperity and success:'--the union effected by him will be on and through what is correct.
+'It will be advantageous to meet the great man, and there will then be prosperity and success:' -- the union effected by him will be on and through what is correct.

-'The, use of great victims will conduce to good fortune; and in whatsoever direction movement is made, it will be advantageous:'--all is done in accordance with the ordinances of Heaven.
+'The, use of great victims will conduce to good fortune; and in whatsoever direction movement is made, it will be advantageous:' -- all is done in accordance with the ordinances of Heaven.

 3. When we look at the way in which the gatherings (here shown) take place, the natural tendencies (in the outward action) of heaven and earth and of all things can be seen..